 Visit unitedwayfilefree.com to learn more about our free tax prep program, how to get help filing your taxes (virtual or in-person) or to become a VITA volunteer.

 Returning Dollars into our Community

 The IRS created the Volunteer Income Tax Assistance (VITA) free tax prep program to provide free tax preparation for low-income and at-risk taxpayers with the help of community partners and volunteers.
 Each year, United Way volunteers help thousands of individuals and families prepare their taxes.

 We want to help people keep more of what they earn.
-Last year, VITA volunteers completed 14,750 returns, helping taxpayers save more than $2.8 million in tax preparation fees.
+Last year, VITA volunteers completed over 10,000 returns, helping taxpayers save more than $2.7 million in tax preparation fees.
 The main requirements for becoming a VITA volunteer are time, a willingness to learn and share knowledge with taxpayers and comfort working with computers.
 Volunteers receive tax training from IRS-trained instructors and can serve in a variety of roles.
 Many volunteers begin with no prior tax experience.
 Training and annual certifications are free.